Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: 'Create multiple login items in one call.'
-It uses a specific verb (create) and resource (login items), and distinguishes it from the sibling 'create_login' by highlighting batch capability.
+The description clearly states 'Create multiple login items in one call,' specifying the action (create), resource (login items), and batching scope.
+This distinguishes it from sibling tools like keychain_create_login (singular) and other create tools.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.